szhygulin/no-class-project/Readme.txt

 Program will report 2 lines:
 amount of iterations needed for the program to converge, and sequence of addresses with their ranks sorted in descending order.

+address_extractor.py is used to get addresses for nodes reported as top 10.